Ha1qal/Raja-Haiqal/Cryptography-Class/Assessments/Lab Works/Lab 1/Lab 1.md

 for http it is also in plaintext mostly because its not https.

 ![httpresponse](httpresponse.png)
-this result shows that the user successfully login to the HTTP so it indicate that the user and pass that we got above are correct!
+The result shows that the user successfully logged into the HTTP service, which confirms that the username and password obtained during the brute force attack are valid.

 ---